SkoolNotes/Taproot/2020BIO101/KBhBIO101CellCycle.md

 ## The (actual) Cell Cycle
 ### G1 => Rest Phase, Gap 1
 This is the phase which is the "daily life of a cell".
-There are two
+There are two major checkpoints in this phase

 - May hit s.a. to volume checkpoint => if ratio too big, the cell is too big
 - May hit diffusion checkpoint => larger cells would need to work harder to transport things to the centre